 CVSA decals are used to indicate a commercial vehicle has been inspected.
-NHP budgets for 7,000 decals statewide, including certain allied agencies and NHP sworn staff not assigned to commercial enforcement that perform Level 1/5 inspections.
-Also, inspections conducted on certain configurations can result in multiple decals issued, sometimes up to 5.
+NHP budgets for 7,000 decals statewide, including certain Allied Agencies and NHP sworn staff not assigned to Commercial Enforcement that perform Level 1/5 Inspections.
+Inspections on certain configurations (doubles, triples, etc.) can result in multiple decales issued during the same inspection, sometimes up to 5.